moccalotto/kaosrpg/index.md

 which will keep it going for another round, where you are free to Concentrate on that spell again.
 Outside combat, you can maintain a single spell and still do simple tasks such as walking, talking, etc. People who know you might notice that you are distracted though.
+Spells with fixed durations do not require concentration in any way.

 > **Note**:
 > My reasons for using this type of concentration is to require spell casters to do nothing